-- funding to help develop skills, access training and pay for professional advice (up to $10,000 and can now include reasonable travel and accommodation to undertake training)
+- funding to help develop skills, access training and pay for professional advice (up to $10,000 and can include reasonable travel and accommodation to undertake training).

 - regular support of a case manager.

-On 27 September 2019, the Australian Government announced a radical simplification of the FHA application process and key policy settings, in response to an independent FHA review that was undertaken in 2018.
+From 2019, the Australian Government simplified the FHA application process and key policy settings, in response to an independent FHA review that was undertaken in 2018.

 The Australian Government’s response to the Review includes a number of key amendments to legislation and simplification of processes.

-- exempting the profit from the forced disposal of livestock that is put into a Farm Management Deposit (effective from 1 July 2019)
+- exempting the profit from the forced disposal of livestock that is put into a Farm Management Deposit, from the income test

 - simplifying the assets test to remove the distinction between farm and off-farm assets.
-There will be a single threshold of $5.5 million net assets from 11 June 2020
+There is a single threshold of $5.5 million net assets for singles and couples

 - removing the requirement for business income reconciliation (BIR) from 1 July 2020.